-Hockey sticks cost anywhere from $50 to $350 or more, depending on competition level.
+On average, hockey sticks cost anywhere from $50 to $350 or more, depending on the competition level.
 Most players can find a quality stick that suits their needs paying from $80 to $130.

 There are a lot of brands out there with sticks worth checking out.
 While you might be tempted to buy the most expensive twig out there, it might not be necessary.
 Read on to understand what to look for when purchasing a new hockey stick.

 Is there an average price for hockey sticks?

 While the price range varies greatly, you can separate hockey sticks into three price categories, as Busy Playing Hockey explains.
 These are budget, mid-range, and expensive.
 Keep in mind that this isn’t the only categorization but a general guideline.

 Budget sticks will cost between $50 to $80 on average.
 For a stick in this range, you can expect a heavier shaft (due to the combination of fiberglass or resin and fiber).
 Cheaper sticks might also feel bottom-heavy since they are actually a blade and a shaft fused together instead of a single piece.